The Creative Team

 Maribel Apuya is an independent Filipino-American writer and filmmaker born in the Philippines and grew up in Hawaii.
 She is a graduate of the University of Hawaii at Manoa, where she was both a Presidential Scholar and a National Science Foundation Scholar.

 The former Miss Hawaii Filipina spent a decade in New York City training in theater performance and studying storytelling with the best teachers in the industry.
 She attended the Neighborhood Playhouse School of the Theater, a two-year acting conservatory and worked with renowned theater companies such as SITI Theater, Shakespeare & Company, the Linklater Center, and others.
-She is a graduate of UCLA’s Professional Program in Screenwriting, and is currently a graduate student at Emerson College pursuing a Masters of Fine Arts (MFA) in Writing for Film and Television, where is a recipient of the prestigious Community Scholarship.
+She is an alumnus of UCLA’s Professional Program in Screenwriting, and is currently a graduate student at Emerson College pursuing a Masters of Fine Arts (MFA) in Writing for Film and Television, where is a recipient of the prestigious Community Scholarship.

 The preservation of the Filipino-American experience in Hawai’i has been a major topic of interest for Maribel, as explored in her series of short films, The Sakada Series.
 The Sakada Series won an “Award of Merit” from Impact DOCS Awards (2018) for bringing creativity, grit and determination to topics raising awareness around the globe.

 Contributing Producer and Director of Photography – Stuart Yamane